borkjt9/kaplan-assignment/README.md

 #### Sass
 In lieu of traditional css I installed Sass, which is a css precompiler.
 Sass lets you use features that don't exist in CSS  like variables, nesting, mixins, and inheritance.
 Particularly, I find that the nesting and variable assignment properties help to keep the project organized.

-In additional, I added the third-party stylesheets Normalize and Bootstrap.
+In addition, I added the third-party stylesheets Normalize and Bootstrap.
 Normalize makes the rendering of elements consistent across browsers.
 Bootstrap is a powerful grid system developed by Twitter to make web pages responsive.

 #### Linter